Pathogens On A Plane: How To Stay Healthy In Flight

 "There was a perimeter around the person with increased risk," Hertzberg says.
 "Everywhere else, the risk of getting sick was was minimal."

-Hertzberg and her team created the computer simulations by documenting how people moved around the cabins on ten transcontinental flights, from Atlanta to the West Coast.
+Hertzberg and her team created the computer simulations by documenting how people moved around the cabins on 10 transcontinental flights, from Atlanta to the West Coast.

 Their findings are consistent with previous studies looking at how real viruses and bacterial pathogens spread on planes.
 In general, sitting near a sick person puts you at the highest risk.
 But the size of the "transmission zone" depends on the specific pathogen and how it transmits.